Roki100/micro-spambot/README.md

 * Switch to console if you are not in console
 * Paste the code (Remember to edit num and message variable to fit your needs)
 * Done!

+### To use conversation spam script:
+* Do the same steps as above but make sure no input field is visble (every converstaion should have "reply" button)